att-circ-contrl/use/README.md

 * `USE_Core.unitypackage` -- A package containing all USE scripts, to be imported directly into Unity.
 * `python_ai.zip` -- AI wrapper for USE.
+* `USE_Analysis`. -- A set of scripts for importing USE data files into Matlab.

 Documentation: